Addiction Studies (ADST)

 Pre-requisites: ADST 350 or permission of instructor.

-Students will build on experience and strengths developed in Practicum I to prepare them to work independently in the addiction or prevention field.
+Builds on experience and strengths developed in Practicum I to prepare to work independently in the addiction or prevention field.

 ADST 490.
 ADST SENIOR CAPSTONE.
 4 Credits.